-FAME used as blend component should comply with the following additional conditions beyond the fulfilment of the requirements of DIN EN 14214:
+FAME used as blend component should comply with the following additional conditions beyond the fulfilment of the requirements of EN 14214:

-Parameter Test method/Criterion Value/Condition General Clear & bright Appearance: "At 15 °C at least clear and bright of undissolved water and visible contamination" Condition must be observed (1) Water content DIN EN ISO 12937 max.
-300 mg/kg for traders (2) max.
-220 mg/kg for producers Cold property and filt erability Pourpoint (PP) DIN EN ISO 3016 16.11. to 28./29.02. max.
-6 °C and min 18 °C (3) Total contamination DIN EN 12662:1998 max.
-20 mg/kg (4) Optionally Content of Steryl- glycosides (SG) DIN EN 16934:2017 Measuring value must be given (no limit) (5) Saturated Mono- glycerides (SMG) DIN EN 17057:2018 Measuring value must be given (recommended limit max.
-1,200 mg/kg) (6) Oxidation stability an d Stabilisers Oxidation stability DIN EN 14112 min.
-9 h (7) Proof of obser- vance of the no- harm criteria and proper dosage of the oxidation stabilisers (min./max.)
-Recommendation of the no-harm criteria and determination of the relative efficiency according to the description of the methodology of the no-harm test (available on request at AGQM).
-(See also no-harm list of AGQM under www.agqm-biodiesel.com) Requirements must be com- plied with; supplier must give confirmation thereof.
+Parameter Test method/Criterion Value/Condition General Clear & bright Appearance: "At 15 °C at least clear and bright of undissolved water and visible contamination" Condition must be observed (1) Water content EN ISO 12937 max.
+0.032 % (m/m) for traders (2 max.
+0.027 % (m/m) for producers 5 Cold property and filte erability Pour point (PP) EN ISO 3016 16.11. to 28./29.02. max.
+6 °C and min 18 °C (3) Total contamination EN 12662 max.
+20 mg/kg (4) Optionally Content of Steryl- glycosides (SG) EN 16934 Measuring value must be given (no limit) (5) Saturated Mono- glycerides (SMG) EN 17057 Measuring value must be given (recommended limit max.
+1,200 mg/kg) (6) Oxidation stability and d stabilisers Oxidation stability EN 15751 min.
+9 h Oxidation stabilisers Recommendation of the no-harm criteria and determination of the relative efficiency according to the description of the methodology of the no-harm test (available on request at AGQM).
+(See also no-harm list of AGQM under www.agqm-biodiesel.com) Proof of observance of the no-harm criteria and proper dosage of the oxidation stabi- lisers (min./max.)
+Requirements must be com- plied with; supplier must give confirmation thereof.
 On request supplier reveals data supporting his confirmation.
-(8)